TELE-TWIN/clamav-faq/faq/Installing.md

 * rpm -Uvh clamav-db-0.xx.rpm clamav-devel-0.xx.rpm clamav-0.xx.rpm clamd-0.xx.rpm

-__Note:__ *Richard Vinke* reports The file "clamd-0.xx.rpm" is not available for fedora5.
+_Note_ *Richard Vinke* reports The file "clamd-0.xx.rpm" is not available for fedora5.
 I am using "rpm -Uvh" without this file.
-I needed the following post-install actions:
+I needed the following post-install actions.

 * Change the ownership of the directory _/var/lib/clamav_ to the user as stated in the configuration file.
 * Rename the _/etc/clamd.conf.rpmsave_ to _/etc/clamd.conf_.